logankimm/SQLite-Clone/5_RecordStorage_Implmentation.md

 - FindBlocks() - Blocks is data type List<IBlock> instead of IBlock[] because List<> allows for variable lengths
     - the do {} while() is used so that the code always executes once before checking the while condition (for the use case where FindBlocks(0))
     - finally{} will always occur regardless of what happens in the try clause
+- TryFindFreeBlock() - Helper function to find the next available free block (from deleted/reusable blocks in record 0?)
+    - Check the record 0 content length, if empty -> return false and signify no blocks, else -> dequeue an int?

 ### Individual Blocks